 pg_stat_statements can be used to track performance problems.
 It provides a view called pg_stat_statements that displays each query that has been executed, and associated costs, including the number of times the query was executed, the total system time execution has taken in aggregate, and the total number of blocks in shared memory hit in aggregate.

-pg_stat_statements does not capture any queries that were cancelled, no matter how long they ran beforehand.
-This means that long running queries cancelled by
+pg_stat_statements doesn’t capture any queries that were canceled, no matter how long they ran beforehand.
+This means that long running queries canceled by

-statement_timeout will not be reflected in the pg_stat_statements view.
-You will need to use the Postgres logs to diagnose expensive cancelled queries effectively.
+statement_timeout isn’t reflected in the pg_stat_statements view.
+You must use the Postgres logs to diagnose expensive canceled queries effectively.

-adds support for geographic objects to the PostgreSQL object-relational database.
-In effect, PostGIS “spatially enables” the PostgreSQL server, allowing it to be used as a backend spatial database for geographic information systems (GIS)
+The PostGIS module adds support for geographic objects to the PostgreSQL object-relational database.
+In effect, PostGIS “spatially enables” the PostgreSQL server, allowing it to be used as a backend spatial database for geographic information systems (GIS).

 PostGIS support on Heroku Postgres is in beta and is subject to change in the future.

-PostGIS support can be added like any other extension, as long as your database meets the requirements above.
+PostGIS support can be added like any other extension, as long as your database meets the requirements earlier.

-To detect if PostGIS is installed on a database, execute the following query from psql:
+To check if PostGIS is installed on a database, run the following query from

 Extensions That Are No Longer Supported

 - PLV8 - During the Heroku beta period for this extension, the PLV8 package maintenance was discontinued for PG11+ for Debian/Ubuntu.
 Read more here.
-Should this change, we may re-institute PLV8.
+If this changes, we reinstitute PLV8.